samblenny/ime_engine/README.md

 ## What problems does IME-Engine hope to solve?

-1. **Embeddable IME for web apps:** Provide a small, simple, fast IME back-end that can be packaged as a WASM module for use in an SRS vocabulary web app with fill-in-the-blank questions.
+1. **Embeddable IME back-end for web apps:** Provide a small, simple, fast IME back-end that can be packaged as a WASM module for use in an SRS vocabulary web app with fill-in-the-blank questions.

 2. **Match IME spelling to textbook spelling:** Provide a way to avoid spelling confusion between IME and textbook.
 For vocabulary practice software,